kjolley/BIGSdb/README.txt

-v1.22.4: *In silico PCR plugin. v1.22.3: *Use standard list of country names linked to ISO 3 letter codes and
+v1.22.5: *Allow users to reset site passwords if they know username and E-mail.
-          continents.
+         *Faster search for null allele designations. v1.22.4: *In silico PCR plugin. v1.22.3: *Use standard list of country names linked to ISO 3 letter codes and continents.
 This can be set up using the 'Geocoding' link in the